M0hamedRamadan/Terraform_learn/README.md

 # Terraform_learn
-terraform project that crates som resources on AWS
+terraform project that crates some resources on AWS creating VPC with a subnet that has an instance.